kanisterio/kanister/CONTRIBUTING.md

 ## How Can I Contribute?
   ### * Reporting Bugs
   Before creating bug reports, please check the list of issues as you might find out that you don't need to create one.
-Also when creating a bug report, plaese include as many details as possible as this information may help us resolve the issue faster.
+Also when creating a bug report, please include as many details as possible as this information may help us resolve the issue faster.

   ### * Suggesting Enhancements
   You can suggest minor improvements to existing functionality and or a completely new feature.